SCSC Skating Programs

 Who’s it for?

-For beginners of all ages, children or adults, as well as for those wishing to improve their basic skills whether their focus is for figure skating, hockey, speed skating or just skating for fun.
+For beginners aged 4-12, for those wishing to improve their basic skills whether their focus is for figure skating, hockey, speed skating or just skating for fun.

 Who teaches it?